How Much Does a Hair Transplant Cost?

 Let’s delve deeper into the hair transplant cost by going over the different types of hair restoration procedures.

-The Method Dictates the Hair Transplant Cost
+The Method Dictates The Hair Transplant Cost

 In a Follicular Unit Extraction (FUE) hair transplantation procedure, individual hair follicles are harvested from a donor section in the back of the head, then placed in a recipient area at the hairline or crown.